Light-Lens/Corelens/README.md

-# Corelens
+# Corelet
-Corelens is an open-source antivirus which is made from scratch using C#
+Corelet is an open-source antivirus which is made from scratch using Python